Today I’m sharing our Canary Pro home security camera review.

 The whole process took a smidge over 10 minutes.

-Canary in Action
+The Canary Security Camera in Action

 Canary recommends putting your device in a corner, high up in the room.
 The field of vision is pretty wide, as you can see from the screen shot below.

-Once live, your Canary will monitor your home, automatically recording any unusual activity or movement, and sending alerts to your mobile device.
+Once live, your Canary security camera will monitor your home, automatically recording any unusual activity or movement, and sending alerts to your mobile device.
 You can also log in at any time to watch live footage.
 Live is a tiny bit of a misnomer – there’s a few seconds delay, but nothing major.

 Actually the delay causes HUGE entertainment in our house because Flea loves doing stuff in the lounge, then watching herself ‘live’ on the smartphone Canary app.
 With each alert sent, you can choose a response – everything’s fine, watch live, sound the (very, very loud alarm) or call the emergency services.